Meet Our Team

 Benji Stegner, Accompanist

-Benji Stegner is organist/choir director at First Presbyterian Church, Gainesville, Georgia.
-A native of Toccoa, GA, he has served a number of congregations, including St. Alban’s Episcopal Church (Waco, TX), All Souls’ Episcopal Church (Oklahoma City, OK), and First Baptist Church (Toccoa, GA).
+Benji Stegner is organist/music director at Emmanuel Episcopal Church in Athens, GA.
+A native of Toccoa, GA, he has served a number of congregations, including St. Alban’s Episcopal Church (Waco, TX), All Souls’ Episcopal Church (Oklahoma City, OK), First Baptist Church (Toccoa, GA) and First Presbyterian Church (Gainesville, GA).
 From 2015-2017, he held a position as Instructor of Music at Piedmont College, where, in addition to teaching, he worked as a collaborative pianist and organist.
 While at Piedmont, he collaborated regularly with the theatre department, composing original music for Gathering Blue and Hush: An Interview with America and musically directing Chicago, Merrily We Roll Along, and 9 to 5: the Musical.

 Dr. Stegner holds degrees from Baylor University (D.M.A. in church music), Oklahoma City University (M.M. in conducting), and Piedmont College (B.A. in music).
 His research interests focus on 20th-century American composers of church music.